-Another book contained a long, boring, and appropriately circular passage about the Water Cycle, so that Lemony could slip in a secret message to his sister under the impression that anyone else would have stopped reading by this point.
+Another book contained a long, boring, and appropriately circular passage about the Baudelaire's trip through the snow, so that Lemony could slip in a secret message to his sister under the impression that anyone else would have stopped reading by this point.

 No part of this book may be used, reproduced, destroyed, tampered with, or eaten without written permission except in the case of brief, possibly coded quotations embodied in critical articles, reviews, and subpoenas.

 Peter David's novel I, Q, working from the point-of-view of Q during the apocalyptic end of the universe, uses a few of these tricks.
 Data raises his voice above all other noise by rapidly increasing his font size.
 And near the very end, Q, spitting in the face of death, writes the book up and stuffs it into a bottle which he then hurls into the whirlpool sucking up all existence.
 The last sentence is cut off halfway (as Q is screaming his defiance of fate), and then followed by not a few completely blank pages.
 And when you're finally wondering what the heck is up, you run across a few pages of laughter.
 Seems God was so amused by Q's defiance that she (God) decided to cancel The End.

 Vendetta (also by Peter David), did this when a character reached Warp 10.
 She got stuck in a time loop, so naturally her one-page chapter began to repeat every few chapters, then every other chapter, then for several chapters in a row, until finally it stopped in mid-sentence ("just a few more seconds...") and the next chapter had the Next Generation crew musing about what her existence might be like now.